sesam-community/training-connector/README.md

   - Pump-failed..
     - Trace works wonders!
 You can read about the details on docs
     - Execution Log like always

-- To insert an entity the $origin property must be present and the primary_key must be missing
-- To update an entity you need $based_on and $based_on_properties
 - Example insert
 ```
 {